Back to Blogs

 What is SFDR

-What is SFDR article 8?
+What is SFDR Article 8?

 For a fund to comply with Article 8, there needs to be transparency in the promotion of environmental or social characteristics defined in the pre‐contractual disclosures.
 It requires the following: information on how the characteristics are met;